KanoComputing/kano-toolset/README.md

 `kano-dialog` and `kano-progress` is used to display popup messages with a Kano look & feel `kano-led` will blink your RaspberryPI board LED repeatedly for a few seconds.
-`kano-logs` allows to inspect the system logs used by all KanoOS applications `kan-shutdown` shuts down the system after a confirmation message on the graphic frontend.
+`kano-logs` allows to inspect the system logs used by all KanoOS applications `kano-shutdown` shuts down the system after a confirmation message on the graphic frontend.
 `kano-signal` allows to send save, load, share, and make signals to Kano apps `rpi-info` will give you core information from you RPI unit such as CPU speed, temperature, etc.
 `bash` this directory contains code wrappers to make it easy to log events from Bash shell scripts.